Novantrone (mitoxantrone hydrochloride)

 - Mouth sores

 Novantrone may reduce white blood cell count, which increases the chance of getting an infection.
-It may also cause your platelet count to go down, which increases the chance of bleeding; this is why regular blood tests are conducted.
-Call the doctor if you experience fever, chills, sore throat, cough, pain with urination, urination more often, or if you notice any unusual bleeding or bruising.
+It may also cause your platelet count to go down, which increases the chance of bleeding.
+This is why regular blood tests are conducted.
+Call the doctor if you experience fever, chills, sore throat, cough, pain with urination, urination more often, or if you notice any unusual bleeding or bruising.1

-Patients with MS may experience changes in cardiac function when treated with Novantrone.
-Before initiating therapy everyone should have a cardiac assessment including taking a history, physical examination, ECG, and quantitative LVEF (Left ventricular ejection fraction) evaluation.
-People with a baseline LVEF below the lower limit of normal should not be treated with Novantrone.
+People with MS may experience changes in heart function when treated with Novantrone.
+Before starting therapy, everyone should have a cardiac assessment including taking a history, physical examination, ECG, and quantitative LVEF (left ventricular ejection fraction) evaluation.
+People with a baseline LVEF below the lower limit of normal should not be treated with Novantrone.1

-A complete blood count including platelets, and liver function tests, should be obtained prior to each course of Novantrone, and if signs of infection develop.
+A complete blood count, including platelets and liver function tests, should be obtained prior to each course of Novantrone and if signs of infection develop.1

 Novantrone and its metabolites are excreted in the bile and urine.
-It may cause a blue-green color to the whites of your eyes (sclera) and the urine for 24 hours after administration.
+It may cause a blue-green color to the whites of your eyes (sclera) and the urine for 24 hours after administration.1

-Before starting Novantrone, talk with your doctor if you have:
+Before starting Novantrone, talk with your doctor if you have:1